Human Nutrition FAQs

 Students may apply by completing and submitting an application along with their personal statement of 250–500 words and all official academic transcripts.

 How will I know whether I have been admitted?

 The Admissions office will advise you on the status of your application.
-The evaluation usually takes approximately 2-3 weeks once your application, two letters of recommendation, and all your academic transcripts have been received.
+The evaluation usually takes approximately 2 weeks once your application, 250 – 500 word personal statement, and all your academic transcripts have been received.

 Is the University of Bridgeport’s nutrition program accredited by the ADA?